greenelab/deconvolution_adipocytes/README.md

 #### Metadata
 - GSE176171_cell_metadata.tsv.gz
 # 4) Running the pipeline:
 The pipeline can be run by executing run_pipeline.sh, which will in turn run main.nf, a Nextflow pipeline to execute the scripts in order (except for the optional unzipping script). run_pipeline.sh has configuration profile options to run either locally or on high performance computing (HPC) using Slurm.
-Be sure to open the file before running and ensure that the appropriate profile is active (both available in comments of script).
-Please also uncomment running the unzipping script if needed.
+Be sure to open the file before running and uncomment running the unzipping script if needed.